accelerated-text/accelerated-text/README.md

 Accelerated Text can work with all sorts of data:

 * descriptions of business metrics,
-* metadata describing interactions with the customers,
+* customer interaction data,
 * product attributes,
 * financial metrics.

-Based on it will generate text to be used in business reports, e-commerce platforms or your customer support system.
+With Accelerated Text you can use such data and generate text for your business reports, your e-commerce platform, or your customer support system.

 Accelerated Text provides a web based **Document Plan** builder, where
 * the logical structure of the document is defined,